-Members of the personnel taking up residence in France must complete the formalities for the registration of their vehicle in France as soon as they receive their "French card" (carte spéciale).
+Members of the personnel taking up residence in France must complete the formalities for the registration of their vehicle in France as soon as they receive their special residence permit.

 Members of the personnel who meet the conditions of award outlined below enjoy exemption from customs duty and/or tax on new and second-hand vehicles.

-To qualify for this exemption, vehicles must be registered in the special 431 Kxxxx or 431 CDxxxx series, commonly referred to as “green plates”.
+The vehicles benefiting from this exemption are registered in the special 431 Kxxxx or 431 CDxxxx series, commonly referred to as “green plates”.

 Only certain types of vehicle, such as private passenger vehicles and two-wheelers, can be registered in the special series.
 Motorhomes, vans, trailers, caravans, inter alia, may not be registered in the special series.